brush245288-beep/Battleship-code-used-for-Shannon-entropy-research/README.md

 implementations or earlier experimental versions and are retained to show the development of the project.

+## If the code is difficult to follow...

+Don't worry — I also find parts of it difficult to read now.

+This is archived undergraduate research code, and some parts were written very much in the spirit of "if it works, don't touch it."

+For a clearer explanation of the main algorithms, it is probably better to start with the **Method** section of my BEng dissertation, where the overall logic and flowcharts are easier to follow.
+More detailed pseudocode is included in the **Appendix**.

 ## Repository Structure

 ### Core utilities